mbayle/Snowcrash/level11/Ressources/writeup.md

 ### Level11

-We can see a script on the HOME, we can see that the suid/guid is active.
-This means that everything will be executed with flag11 permissions.
-After displaying the program we also know for sure that it is listening on port 5151 of the localhost.
+We can see a script in the HOME, we can see that the suid/guid is active.
+This means that everything will be executed as flag11.
+After displaying the program we also know for sure that's listening on port 5151 of the localhost.

 `local server = assert(socket.bind("127.0.0.1", 5151))`